matthewmueller/stripe-checkout/Readme.md

 const Stripe = require('stripe-checkout')

-// configure and start lazy-loading the stripe script const stripe = Stripe({
+// configure and start lazy-loading the stripe script
+//
+// I'll usually just stick this on the top of the page
+// so stripe is all loaded by the time we want to open
+// up checkout.
+const stripe = Stripe({
   // don't put your secret here!
   key: process.env.STRIPE_CLIENT_ID